zeeshanahmad-io/docscale/blogs/how-to-get-more-5-star-reviews-on-practo.md

 ![How to Get More 5-Star Reviews on Practo](/images/how-to-get-more-5-star-reviews-on-practo.jpg)

 Practo is the leading platform for finding doctors in India, and your profile is a key part of your online brand.
-Patients rely heavily on reviews to make a decision, so building a strong reputation is crucial.
+Patients rely heavily on reviews to make a decision, so building a strong [online reputation](/#services) is crucial.
 Here's a step-by-step guide to getting more 5-star reviews on Practo.

 ## 1. The Proactive Approach: Just Ask